kamalpadiyar/resume/Readme.md

-# ResumeFy - Resume Builder Website
+# ResumeIO - Resume Builder Website

-ResumeFy is a web application built with ReactJS that aims to make it easy for anyone to create professional resumes in just three simple steps.
+ResumeIO is a web application built with ReactJS that aims to make it easy for anyone to create professional resumes in just three simple steps.
 It provides various resume templates to choose from, allowing users to customize their resumes with their information and preferences.
 Additionally, ResumeFy allows users to save and print their resumes in their desired formats.
 The website can be easily deployed using Vercel.

 ![Screenshot (24)](https://github.com/king11223344/ResumeFy/assets/51441410/48c42517-c48c-4a62-95f0-6f4b4530313e)